Melting one

 This counterstatement identifies various factual inaccuracies in the book “Patriarchs”.
 Furthermore, it became clear that the oversimplification of my procedure and the disparaging remarks are based on the subjective perceptions of my opponents.
 If this is the reason why the story about my person is unknown, then this culinary heritage has undoubtedly been unjustly pushed off its pedestal.
 Considering the tragic events on the Bernese side, the legend created by the opposing side should not be further spread.
 Moreover, I have never been convicted by a court.

 The production time more than doubled as a result of the Bernese Process.
 My production costs were therefore much higher than those of my competitors.
 For me, my customers’ moment of pleasure was more important than profit.
 Complex problems require multiple solutions.
 Just as the iPhone revolutionized the mobile phone market, my product revolutionized the chocolate market in 1879.
-In fact, my sweet walk of life was a positive story - from start to finish, or, putting it more chocolatey: from the fair-traded bean to the delicious bar.
+In fact, my sweet walk of life was a positive story - from start to finish, or, to put it more specifically: from the fair-traded bean to the delicious bar.

 This counterstatement identifies various factual inaccuracies in the book “Patriarchs”.
 Furthermore, it became clear that the oversimplification of my procedure and the disparaging remarks are based on the subjective perceptions of my opponents.
 If this is the reason why the story about my person is unknown, then this culinary heritage has undoubtedly been unjustly pushed off its pedestal.
 Considering the tragic events on the Bernese side, the legend created by the opposing side should not be further spread.
 Moreover, I have never been convicted by a court.

 The production time more than doubled as a result of the Bernese Process.
 My production costs were therefore much higher than those of my competitors.
 For me, my customers’ moment of pleasure was more important than profit.
 Complex problems require multiple solutions.
 Just as the iPhone revolutionized the mobile phone market, my product revolutionized the chocolate market in 1879.
-In fact, my sweet walk of life was a positive story - from start to finish, or, putting it more chocolatey: from the fair-traded bean to the delicious bar.
+In fact, my sweet walk of life was a positive story - from start to finish, or, to put it more specifically: from the fair-traded bean to the delicious bar.

 Summary